bmlt-enabled/crouton/readme.txt

 == Changelog ==

 = 4.1.0 =
+* Download current translations as CSV
+* Upload translation customizations (or whole new language)
 * Strict Datafields Removed
 * Refactored Templates for more reusability
 * Refactored CroutonCore for maintainability